Coconut Curry Lentil Soup (Vegan, Gluten-Free)

 Add a Rating

 Look no further than this vegan lentil butternut squash soup recipe if you’re looking for a hearty, healthy soup to keep you warm during cooler months.
 This satisfying plant-based soup is made from dry lentils, butternut squash, celery, carrots and bell peppers.
 I added onions, garlic, ginger, and cinnamon to season the soup. […] Read More

 Instant Pot Mediterranean Lentil & Collard Soup

 I can’t describe just how delicious this Mediterranean Lentil & Collards Soup is.
-So much flavour and so much healthiness packed in just one bowl of soup.
+So much flavour and healthiness packed in just one bowl of soup.
 This lentil and collard soup is for one of those times when you are running short on time.
-By using Instant Pot, you can have the soup on […] Read More
+Using Instant Pot, you can have a nutritious meal on the table […] Read More

 This gluten-free plant-based Curried Zucchini Coconut Soup is made primarily with zucchini and fresh tomatoes.
 The creaminess comes from coconut milk, and the zucchini soup is mildly spiced with ginger, garlic, and curry powder.
 For added zesty flavour, a splash of fresh lime juice.
 This curried zucchini coconut soup takes only about ten minutes of […] Read More